Polyfrost/Hytils-Reborn/README.md

 - **Auto Start** - Join Hypixel immediately once the client has loaded to the main menu.
 - **Auto-Complete Play Commands** - Allows tab completion of /play commands.
 - **Auto Queue** - Automatically queues for another game once you win or die.
 (This will require you to interact with the game in a way to prevent abuse)
-- **Limbo Play Helper** - When a /play command is run in Limbo, this runs /l first and then the command.
 - **Automatically Check GEXP** - Automatically check your GEXP after you win a Hypixel game.
 - **Automatically Check Winstreak** - Automatically check your winstreak after you win a Hypixel game.
 - **Notify Mining Fatigue** - Send a notification when you get mining fatigue.